post-intensive care syndrome

 COVID-19 is associated with a high inflammatory burden that can result in cardiovascular complications with a variety of clinical presentations.
 Inflammation in the myocardium can result in myocarditis, heart failure, arrhythmias, acute coronary syndrome, rapid deterioration, and sudden death.
 These complications can occur on presentation or develop as the severity of illness worsens.
 It is uncertain to what extent acute systolic heart failure is mediated by myocarditis, cytokine storm, small vessel thrombotic complications, microvascular dysfunction, or a variant of stress-induced cardiomyopathy.

-Elevated cardiac biomarkers and emerging arrhythmia are associated with the development of severe COVID-19 and the need for intensive care admission.
+Laboratory biomarkers may help identify those at greater risk of developing cardiovascular complications and of death.
+Elevated cardiac biomarkers and emerging arrhythmia are associated with the development of severe disease and the need for intensive care admission.

 Prevalence of cardiac disease is high among patients who are severely or critically ill, and these patients usually require intensive care and have a poor prognosis and higher rate of in-hospital mortality.
 These patients are more likely to require noninvasive or invasive ventilation, and have a higher risk of thromboembolic events and septic shock compared with patients without a history of cardiac disease.

+Seek specialist cardiology advice on treatment and follow local treatment protocols.
 There are limited data to recommend any specific drug treatments for these patients.
 Management should involve a multidisciplinary team including intensive care specialists, cardiologists, and infectious disease specialists.
-It is important to consider that drugs such as hydroxychloroquine and azithromycin may prolong the QT interval and lead to arrhythmias.
+It is important to consider that some drugs may prolong the QT interval and lead to arrhythmias.
 Guidelines for the management of COVID-19-related myocarditis are available.